Back to Podunk

 Sauna Enhanced Glamping

-Although Glamping is a term that was coined in the early 2000’s, the concept of an adventure in nature bolstered by all of the modern conveniences one could muster, or have mustered for them, has been around for well over a century and a half.
+Although Glamping is a term that was coined in the early 2000s, the concept of an adventure in nature bolstered by all of the modern conveniences one could muster, or have mustered for them, has been around for well over a century and a half.
 In 1869, writer William H.H.
-Murray of Boston, extolled on the virtues of experiencing the Adirondack backwoods in his book Adventures in the Wilderness.
-This inspired an avalanche of urban neophytes to flock to the woods in search of adventure and commune with nature.
-These were known as “Murray’s fools”.
+Murray of Boston extolled on the virtues of experiencing the Adirondack backwoods in his book Adventures in the Wilderness.
+This inspired an avalanche of urban neophytes flocking to the woods in search of adventure and to commune with nature.
+These adventure seekers were known as “Murray’s fools.”

 “The mountains call you, and the vales: